1997: Under the leadership of Bob Case and Michael Berens, Ph.D., the Arizona Bioindustry Cluster was born.

 February 2011: Battelle releases the Arizona’s Bioscience Roadmap: Performance Assessment 2002-10

 October 2011: AZBio.org gets a major redesign becoming the statewide portal for Arizona’s Bioscience industry news and events.
 The AZBio IN THE LOOP newsletter delivers information to thousands across the state on a weekly basis.
+The first AZBio Student Discovery Zone is launched as component of the AZBio Awards.

 February 2012: Arizona turns 100 and the Bioscience Road Map Turns 10.
 Arizona’s Bioscience Industry has grown jobs at 4 times the national average and the number of firms by 27% in a decade.